reserve-protocol/protocol/docs/collateral.md

 ### Token decimals should be <= 21

 The protocol currently supports collateral tokens with up to 21 decimals.
+There are some caveats to know about:

+- For a token with 21 decimals, batch auctions can only process up to ~8e7 whole tokens in a single auction.
+Dollar-pegged tokens thus fit nicely within this constraint, but 21 decimal tokens that are worth <$0.1 per whole token may not.
+Therefore, the protocol should not be used with **low-value 21-decimal tokens**.
+- For a token with 18 decimals, batch auctions can only process up to ~8e10 whole tokens in a single auction.

+Dutch auctions do not have this constraint.
+As long as they remain enabled they can process a larger number of tokens.

 ### `refresh()` should never revert